metagenomics/metagenomics-tk/.github/pull_request_template.md

-## Please provide a description for this PR
+## PR Description

-Description goes here...
+Please provide a description for this PR

 ## PR review guidelines